 During the intensive

-Body-centered approaches including EMDR, Somatic Experiencing, IFS, and Deep Brain Reorienting are woven together as the day calls for them.
-The pace is yours.
-The midday break is built in for integration, not as an interruption but as part of the work itself.
+Body-centered approaches including EMDR, Somatic Experiencing, IFS, and Deep Brain Reorienting may be woven together, depending on what feels relevant and accessible.
+The pace is responsive rather than fixed.
+A midday break is included, allowing space for rest and integration as part of the process.

 After you leave

-A personalized integration guide and a follow-up call within one to two weeks.
-What happens after an intensive matters as much as what happens during it, and the support reflects that.
+A personalized integration guide and a follow-up call within one to two weeks are included.
+What continues after an intensive can take different forms, and the support is intended to offer some continuity as things settle.

 Getting started